IdentityServer/Documentation/docs/overview/terminology.md

 An identity token can be validated by the client.

 It contains information about the user and details on how the user authenticated at the OP.
-An identity token represents a valid authentication event.
+An identity token represents a successful authentication.

 ## Access Token
 An access token can be validated by a resource.